vestrel00/contacts-android/docs/dev-notes.md

 The default status of other sources (e.g. email) does not affect the Contact display name.

-The native Contacts app also sets the most recently updated name as the default at every update.
+The AOSP Contacts app also sets the most recently updated name as the default at every update.
 This results in the Contact display name changing to the most recently updated name from one of the associated RawContacts.
 The "most recently updated name" is the name field that was last updated by the user when editing in the Contacts app, which is irrelevant to its value.
 It does not matter